 To get there, take I-90 to exit #32 and turn right, following Cedar Falls Road three and a half miles to the trailhead.
 Alternatively, when the tunnel reopens, take exit #54 and turn right to Highway 906, also known as Road 2219.
 Take a left for a half-mile following the signs to Iron Horse State Park.
 View Google Directions >>

 Unfortunately, there is no real detour around the tunnel closure, so we had to improvise.
 We parked at the Annette Lake Trailhead and pushed our bikes two-thirds of a mile to the Iron Horse Trail.
 Once we got going the ride was a breeze, passing old snow sheds and depots and going over trestles, the relics of the Milwaukee Railroad that add flavor to the flat trail.
-Although it’s impossible to escape the dull roar of I-90, dozens of creeks and streams offer nice stopping points to trade the noise for the sound of rushing water.
+Although its impossible to escape the dull roar of I-90, dozens of creeks and streams offer nice stopping points to trade the noise for the sound of rushing water.
 A number of campsites also dot the trail, offering a few comfortable places for the long distance hiker or biker to bed down for the night.

 Iron Horse State Park is a great way for anyone to experience the Snoqualmie Valley.
 Whether hiking, biking, jogging or just passing through on your way to another destination, it has something to offer everyone.
 The wide path also makes this a great way for a larger group to do an activity together and avoid walking single file down the trail.
 The compact gravel means that the park is stroller and wheelchair friendly.